vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Infectious diseases and vaccines

 See [vaccine_administrations.sql](../sql/vaccine_administrations.sql)
-for a full list of vaccine administrations.
+for a full list of vaccine administrations I received starting December 2014 (I also have a record of childhood vaccinations in a private repository).
 For some vaccine administrations, I also have an individual notes file about the vaccine administration; the notes file is linked from the notes column of the SQL.

 ### COVID-19